Chromatic index, treewidth and maximum degree: Introduction

 Often, graphs with a relatively simple structure can be edge-coloured with only $\Delta(G)$ colours.
 This is the case for bipartite graphs (K\"onig's theorem) and for cubic Hamiltonian graphs.
 Arguably, one measure of simplicity is \emph{treewidth}, how closely a graph resembles a tree.
 (See next section for a definition.)

-Vizing~\cite{Vizing_russ} (see also Zhou et al.~\cite{Zhou_Na_Ni96}) observed a consequence of his adjacency lemma: any graph with treewidth~$k$ and maximum degree at least~$2k$ has chromatic index $\chi'(G)=\Delta(G)$.
-Is this tight?
+Vizing~\cite{Vizing_russ} (see also Zhou et al.~\cite{Zhou_Na_Ni96}) observed a consequence of his adjacency lemma: any graph with treewidth~$k$ and maximum degree at least~$2k$ has chromatic index $\chi'(G)=\Delta(G)$.\footnote{{More generally, the same holds for $k$-degenerate graphs (see Section~\ref{Sec:degenerate}).}} Is this tight?
 No, it turns out.
 Using two recent adjacency lemmas we can decrease the required maximum degree: \begin{proposition} For any graph $G$ of treewidth $k\geq 4$ and maximum degree $\Delta(G)\geq 2k-1$ it holds that $\chi'(G)=\Delta(G)$. \end{proposition} This immediately suggests the question: how much further can the maximum degree be lowered?
 We conjecture:

 \begin{conjecture} Any graph of treewidth $k$ and maximum degree $\Delta\geq k + \sqrt{k}$ has chromatic index $\Delta$. \end{conjecture}

 The bound is close to best possible: in Section~\ref{Sec:discussion} we construct, for infinitely many $k$, graphs with treewidth~$k$, maximum degree~$\Delta=k+\lfloor\sqrt k\rfloor< k+\sqrt k$, and chromatic index $\Delta+1$.
 For other values~$k$ the conjecture (if true) might be off by~$1$ from the best bound on $\Delta$.
 This is, for instance, the case for $k=2$, where the conjecture is known to hold.
 Indeed, Juvan et al.~\cite{JMT99} show that series-parallel graphs with maximum degree $\Delta\geq 3$ are even $\Delta$-edge-choosable.